 Our values

-In the Department of Mechanical Engineering, we strive to be an inclusive, diverse, collaborative, and supportive community that engages all students, faculty, and staff to participate, prosper, benefit, and reach their full potential.
-We condemn all forms of racism and discrimination.
+In the Department of Mechanical Engineering, we strive to be a collaborative and supportive community that engages all students, faculty, and staff to participate, prosper, benefit, and reach their full potential.

-In MechE, the DEI Committee for Community Engagement, Graduate Education Committee, Undergraduate Eduation Committee and Faculty Search Committee play a leading role in cultivating an inclusive and equitable community.
+In MechE, the Committee for Community Engagement, Graduate Education Committee, Undergraduate Eduation Committee and Faculty Search Committee play a leading role in cultivating a welcoming community.

-The MechE Diversity, Equity, and Inclusion (DEI) Committee for Community Engagement consists of nearly 30 students, staff, and faculty working aggressively on many initiatives to create a more diverse, equitable, and inclusive environment for all of us.
+The MechE Committee for Community Engagement consists of nearly 30 students, staff, and faculty working aggressively on many initiatives to create a more engaging and welcoming environment for all of us.
 Initititatives include:

 The Graduate Education Committee